wp-plugins/caldera-forms/readme.txt

 === Caldera Forms ===
 Contributors: Desertsnowman, Shelob9
-Tags: forms, formbuilder, form builder, contact form, contact, custom form, custom forms, forms creator, caldera forms Requires at least: 3.9
+Tags: forms, formbuilder, form builder, contact form, contact, custom form, custom forms, forms creator, caldera forms, calderawp, wp form, responsive, forms, form, drag and drop, email, awesome
+Requires at least: 3.9
-Tested up to: 4.2.2
+Tested up to: 4.3
-Stable tag: 1.2.2
+Stable tag: 1.2.3
 License: GPLv2

 Create beautiful, responsive forms with a simple drag and drop editor.

 == Description ==
-A diffent kind of WordPress form builder.
+A diffrent kind of WordPress form builder.
 With an intuitive drag and drop interface -– based on a responsive grid -- and a wide range of add-ons, it’s never been easier to create forms for your WordPress site that look great on any device, thanks to Caldera Forms.
 This free plugin includes all of the form types you want, mail and redirect processors, entry logging and AJAX submissions.

 Easy enough for everyday users to create forms, and powerful enough for PHP experts to extend.